 What Other Women's Ski Jackets Should You Consider?

 As a high-end technical shell with all of the bells and whistles, the Norrona Lofoten Gore-Tex Pro is expensive.
-It is in the same realm as many other high-quality shells on the market, like the Arc'teryx Sentinel AR.
+It is in the same realm as many other high-quality shells on the market, like the Arc'teryx Sentinel.
 But jackets like the Outdoor Research Carbide offer very similar performance on backcountry tours without carrying such a hefty price tag.
 If your focus is mainly on-piste skiing but dabbles in hiking or touring, the Flylow Billie Coat is another great shell that offers more refined ski-specific features.
 But it is important to note that without an additional insulated layers, none of these shell jackets offer much warmth.
 If you run cold and integrated insulation is an important feature, the Helly Hansen Powderqueen 3.0 is an award-winning option.

 Ad-free.
 Influence-free.
 Powered by Testing.